Directory structure: File names and extensions

 A filename is a string used to uniquely identify a file stored on this structure.
 Before the advent of 32-bit operating systems, file names were typically limited to short names (6 to 14 characters in size).
 Modern operating systems now typically allow much longer filenames (more than 250 characters per pathname element).

 Windows, DOS and OS/2

-In DOS, Windows, and OS/2, the root directory is "drive:\", for example, the root directory is usually "C:\".
-The directory separator is usually a "\", but the operating system also internally recognizes a "/".
+In CP/M, DOS, Windows, and OS/2, the root directory is "drive:\", for example on modern systems, the root directory is usually "C:\".
+The directory separator is usually a "\", but many operating systems also internally recognize a "/".
 Physical and virtual drives are named by a drive letter, as opposed to being combined as one.
 This means that there is no "formal" root directory, but rather that there are independent root directories on each drive.
 However, it is possible to combine two drives into one virtual drive letter, by setting a hard drive into a RAID setting of 0.